Agoric/documentation/main/reference/zoe-api/zcfseat.md

 Causes the **seat** to exit, preventing further changes to its allocation.
 All **payouts**, if any, are made, and the **seat** object can no longer interact with the contract.
 The **completion** argument is usually a string, but this is not required.
-Its only use is for the notification sent to the corresponding userSeat's exitSubscriber.
-Any other still open seats or outstanding promises and the contract instance continue.
+Its only use is for the notification sent to the corresponding **UserSeat**'s **[exitSubscriber.](./user-seat.md#e-userseat-getexitsubscriber)** Any other still open seats or outstanding promises and the contract instance continue.

 **Note**: You should not use **aZCFSeat.exit()** when exiting with an error.
 Use the method **[aZCFSeat.fail()](#azcfseat-fail-msg)** instead.